Connecticut Title IX Lawyers: Representing Individuals Who Were Accused of Sexual Assault

 Retain a Title IX Lawyer as Soon as Possible

 If you were accused of sexual assault on campus, retaining an attorney sooner rather than later can have a significant impact on the ultimate resolution of your case.
 Even in cases where an attorney cannot represent you during school proceedings, the advice of an attorney can significantly help.
 In addition, should a concurrent criminal investigation take place into the allegations, an attorney can protect your rights and ensure that the police do not coerce you into saying something that indicates your guilt.
 The outcome of sexual assault cases often turns on circumstantial evidence, so anyone facing allegations of sexual assault should have an attorney start building a defense as soon as possible.

 Call Duffy Law Today to Speak with a Connecticut Title IX Attorney

 Mere allegations of sexual assault on campus have the potential to ruin your reputation and destroy your life.
 In the event that allegations result in a formal investigation, your school could subject you to significant sanctions—many of could disrupt your life for months, even if you are ultimately adjudicated not guilty by the body conducting your hearing.
 For this reason, do everything you can to protect your legal rights—and start by retaining an attorney.
 A lawyer familiar with Title IX can help protect your rights during the investigation and may help you take legal action against your school in the event that your school violates your rights under the law.
-To schedule a free case evaluation with one of our Connecticut Title IX lawyers, call Duffy Law today at (203) 946-2000.
+To schedule a case evaluation with one of our Connecticut Title IX lawyers, call Duffy Law today at (203) 946-2000.
 If you would prefer to send us an email, please fill out and submit our online contact form available here.